Arts Organizations Aren’t Failing. Their Models Are.

 And the old playbook—fill the house, cultivate donors, repeat—isn’t working like it used to.

-When you think of Home Depot, you probably think of power tools, lighting fixtures, and orange carts stacked with plywood.
+When you think of Home Depot, you probably picture power tools, lighting fixtures, and orange carts stacked with plywood.

-It turns out Home Depot now makes more money from gardening than from appliances, paint, or lumber. $20 billion a year.
-That’s not a side hustle.
-It’s central to their business model.
+But today, Home Depot makes more money from gardening than from appliances, paint, or lumber.

 Home Depot looked beyond their traditional product line and asked a crucial question: What are our customers really trying to achieve?

-They realized people didn’t just want to build decks or renovate their kitchens.
-They wanted to feel good both in their homes—and about their homes.
-So Home Depot diversified.
-Into plants.
+They realized people didn’t just want to build decks or renovate kitchens.
+They wanted to feel good in their homes—and about their homes.
+So Home Depot redefined their value proposition: not just selling materials, but helping customers create a sense of pride and belonging.

-They expanded their gardening category into a full-blown lifestyle solution.
-Not just selling plants, but creating an entire support system to help even first-time gardeners succeed—including proprietary products, trial gardens across climate zones, and trend forecasting.
+They expanded their gardening category into a full-blown lifestyle solution: proprietary products, trial gardens across climate zones, trend forecasting, and support for first-time gardeners.

 This is reinvention rooted in purpose.
-And it has paid off—in billions.
+And it has paid off—by the billions.

-Just as for-profit companies like Home Depot are constantly adapting and redefining their models, arts organizations need to evolve with shifting consumer trends and a changing cultural landscape.
+Just as for-profit companies like Home Depot are constantly adapting and redefining their models, arts organizations must evolve as well.

 Building around purpose, not precedent